Swart-lab/bleties/README.md

 The required inputs are a ciliate MAC genome assembly, and a long read sequencing library (PacBio subreads or error-corrected CCS reads, or Nanopore reads) mapped onto that assembly.
 The mapper should report a valid CIGAR string and NM tag (for number of mismatches) per aligned read.
+The mapping is assumed to be accurate.

 Read more in our [preprint](https://doi.org/10.1101/2021.05.18.444610).